 The number of courses that have hosted and are in contention to host are quite substantial with the PGA Championship.
 The majority of courses are based around the Mid-Atlantic (New York, Pittsburgh, New Jersey etc.) and the East North Central (Miami, Illinois, Ohio, etc.).
 Whilst tournaments have been played all over the US, the main reason is that due to the time of year when the PGA is played – mid-August – they can rely on the weather.

-But, this is due to change in 2019 when a proposal that’s been passed means that the event will be brought forward and instead played in May.
-This means that they will have a wider range of courses to choose from based on climate and also will miss the start of the NFL football season, which has a negative effect on golf within the US once that’s up and running.
+But, this changed in 2019 after a proposal had been passed which meant that the event will be brought forward and instead played in May.
+This means that they will have a wider range of courses to choose from based on climate and also will not be played at the start of the NFL football season, which has a negative effect on golf within the US once that’s up and running.

 |Year (Edition)||Course & Location||Course Designer||Last Hosted|